sophia-xxx/google_scholar_neo4j/django-react/backend/scholar_apis/README.md

 * username/password authentication for CREATE/UPDATE/DELETE queries?

 ## SQLite data migrate to neo4j
-I implemented the migration by merge, so you can run the migration as many times as you want, without worries about duplicate nodes and relations.
+I implemented the migration by merge, so you can run the migration as many times as you want, without worries about duplicate nodes and relations. <br />
 The main relations in neo4j is (:Author)-[:InterestedIn]->(:Interest) and (:Article)-[:About]->(:Topic).

 #### Steps：